 Scholarly Commons Citation

 Jackson, Vicki C., "Constitutions as "Living Trees"?
 Comparative Constitutional Law and Interpretive Metaphors" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 108.
+108.